Tailor-made Tobago from pristine rainforest to beaches and birds

 Today you will be taken on a Cultural and Historical Tour, lasting about 4 hours and including the Fort and Museum in the capital, Scarborough and other historical buildings like the old Moravian church at Spring Garden.
 You will also visit Plymouth and its sites, Arnos Vale Waterwheel, Fort Bennett at Black Rock and the new Pan Tent.

 A leisurely day to relax by the pool or visit the nearby beaches, to explore the area independently and perhaps use some of the wonderful spa facilities at your hotel.
-You could even try something new like Stand-up Paddleboarding – try it out at Pigeon Point and then maybe take an evening trip to Bon Accord Lagoon to marvel at the brilliant bioluminescence given off by the plankton in the water.
+You could even try something new like Stand-up Paddle boarding – try it out at Pigeon Point and then maybe take an evening Bioluminescence Tour by paddle board or kayak to Bon Accord Lagoon to marvel at the brilliance caused by the plankton in the water.

 You could take a drive today to the edge of the rainforest, where the eco-friendly Adventure Farm and Nature Reserve can be found.
 A dazzling array of birdlife including several species of hummingbird can be found at the feeders or spotted in the lush vegetation as you walk the trails through the gardens.